chazzka/clanekcathedral/clanek.md

 This means, that if the dataset contains observations which look like anomalies but are still valid, the performance of unsupervised outlier detection in such case is usually unsatisfactory.

 ### unwanted outlier detection

-Novelty detection is not an outlier detection - demonstrated by isolation forest
+- [ ] TODO: Novelty detection is not an outlier detection - demonstrated by isolation forest

 ### Isolation Forest
 Isolation Forest ([1](https://doi.org/10.1016/j.engappai.2022.105730 "article 1"), [2](https://doi.org/10.1016/j.patcog.2023.109334 "article 2")) is an outlier detection, semi-supervised ensemble algorithm.
 This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed particle is an anomaly or not.
 The less partitions required to isolate the more probable it is for a particle to be an anomaly.